scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 this combination fullfills all our requirements.

-Kubernetes support, GPU support, an existing and growing component library, Reproducibility and Data Lineage is there through KubeFlow and visual editing with low code support through jupyter notebooks and collaboration support with Git is achieved with Elyra and JupyterLab.
+Kubernetes support, GPU support, an existing and growing component library, Reproducibility and Data Lineage is provided by KubeFlow and visual editing with low code support through jupyter notebooks and collaboration support with Git is supported by Elyra and JupyterLab.

 .. figure:: architecture.png

    Runtime architecture of CLAIMED. :label:`architecture`

-As can be seen in figure :ref:`architecture`, Elyra - an more specifically the pipeline editor of the Elyra Extension to JupyterLab - allows for visually building data pipelines with a set of assets like notebooks and scripts dragged on a canvas and transparently published
+As can be seen in Figure :ref:`architecture`, Elyra - an more specifically the pipeline editor of the Elyra Extension to JupyterLab - allows for visually building data pipelines with a set of assets like notebooks and scripts dragged on a canvas and transparently published